 There are limitless amounts you can do with this shape.

-If you have learnt all the 5 common shapes in the past, don`t worry it`s not wasted time, keep on practicing them but my advice is to prioritise this pattern for maximum benefit.
+If you have learnt all the 5 common shapes in the past, don`t worry it`s not wasted time, keep on practising them but my advice is to prioritise this pattern for maximum benefit.
 For everyone else, start off by learning this pattern.
+Once you get this pattern down you can expand upon it some more.

 Make sure you can play the essential pattern in your sleep, can improvise and jam with it in multiple keys and then consider learning the other box shapes – but only do so if or when you ever feel like this pattern isn`t enough.

-Believe me though, you can play some mesmerizing guitar with the above pattern alone!
+Believe me though, you can play some mesmerising guitar with the above pattern alone!

 Download a free wall chart of `The Essential Pattern`, print it out and stick it up next to your guitar to help you learn it inside out.